jdcapa/ChemPhysConst/README.md

 elem.e_config             # html string for the electron configuration
                           # (e.g. "1s<sup>1</sup>" for H)
 ```

+*Note that not all properties are available for every element.*
+*If a property is unavailable, its value is set to 0.*

 We can also access isotopes through the `PT.element().isotopes()` method
  returns a list of all isotopes or through elem.representing_isotope (returning